hynek/argon2-cffi/docs/installation.rst

 should be all it takes.

-But since *argon2-cffi* vendors *Argon2*'s C code by default, it can lead to complications depending on the platform.
+But since *argon2-cffi* depends on `argon2-cffi-bindings`_ that vendors *Argon2*'s C code by default, it can lead to complications depending on the platform.

 The C code is known to compile and work on all common platforms (including x86, ARM, and PPC).
 On x86, an SSE2_-optimized version is used.